synergy2411/apr-24-frontend/training_material/ref.md

 - Route Parameter : Dynamic segment of the URL
 - useNavigate() : used for programmatic navigation
+- useSubmit() : programmatically submit the form to the actions

 # COURSES : http://localhost:3030/courses